rosell-dk/js-expression/README.md

 The following features are supported:
 Grouping with parenthesis, unary plus, unary minus, member access - ie `obj.color` and `object['colo' + 'r']`

-The following are not - by intention:
+The following are not:
 - running other functions than those you add
 - accessing other variables than those you set
-- changing variables "from within" - so: no operators that makes assignments (++, --, =, etc)
+- changing supplied variables "from within" (no operators that makes assignments)
 - function constructors
+- semicolon
+- comments

 ### Known bugs
 - Mixing of dynamic and static property accessors in some cases fails.
 For now, avoid ie `obj["address"].street` and instead go with  `obj["address"]["street"]` or `obj.address.street`.